Tsitsipas advances in Australia; Collins, Swiatek into semis

 AP Sports Writer

-MELBOURNE, Australia (AP) — Stefanos Tsitsipas maintained his perfect record in Grand Slam quarterfinals, beating No. 11-seeded Jannick Sinner 6-3, 6-4, 6-2 Wednesday to reach the last four of the Australian Open.
+MELBOURNE, Australia (AP) — Stefanos Tsitsipas maintained his perfect record in Grand Slam quarterfinals, beating No. 11-seeded Jannik Sinner 6-3, 6-4, 6-2 Wednesday to reach the last four of the Australian Open.

 The 23-year-old, No. 4-ranked Tsitsipas improved to 5-0 at this stage of a major.
 It’s the semifinals he’s yet to master, winning just one — at Roland Garros last year — from four so far.